Naveen Waqar

 Naveen Waqar (born 9 January 1985) is a Pakistani television actress and former video and radio jockey.
 She made her acting debut playing the antagonist Sara in 2012 series Humsafar.
-Her television appearances include a series of acclaimed projects including Annie Ki Ayegi Baraat, Alvida, Mol, Saya-e-Deewar Bhi Nahi, Kuch Na Kaho, Be Inteha, Tajdeed-e-Wafa and Mah-e-Tamaam.
+Her television appearances include a series of acclaimed projects including Annie Ki Ayegi Baraat, Alvida, Mol, Saya-e-Dewar Bhi Nahi, Kuch Na Kaho, Be Inteha, Tajdeed e Wafa and Mah-e-Tamaam.
 She made her film debut in 2013 with social-drama film Josh: Independence Through Unity, which was a critical and commercial success.

 Personal life

-She married actor Azfar Ali in 2012; the couple was divorced in November 2015.
+She married actor Azfar Ali in 2012; the couple divorced in November 2015.

 Career

 Waqar started her career as VJ Fuse which was an instant success and landed as the parallel lead in all-time blockbuster Humsafar opposite Mahira Khan and Fawad Khan.
-Waqar's next venture was Geo TV's hit Ainnie ki ayegi Baraat.
+Waqar's next venture was Geo TV's hit Annie Ki Ayegi Baraat.
 Waqar is known for her serious acting skills, and has established a career in Pakistani television industry.
+After her marriage to Azfar Ali, Waqar went on hiatus and returned with the sitcom Uff Meri Family, co-starring Ali, which debuted in May 2014.

 She appeared in Amna Mufti's written 2015 series Mol opposite Faysal Quraishi.
 Her performance, as a confident and level-headed person in the series was praised by critics.
+In 2016, Waqar portrayed Shehla in the social-drama Saya-e-Dewar Bhi Nahi, the female lead who endures hardships and navigates love and personal freedom.
+According to Waqar, the role challenged her and fueled her career's growth.

+In 2020–21, Waqar played Mahnoor in the horror-drama Chalawa.